Hounfor/The-Big-Deal-Add-On/README.md

 1) Spite & Violence.
 This campaign is focused on the early stages of the game, you'll need at least a light and medium 'Mechs combo.
 If you have heavy or assault 'Mechs, then this will be easy.
 2) Old Friend.
-This campaign is designed according to the Hrothgar Heavenlight scenario, its difficulty increases, similar to the vanilla DLC Heavy Metal.
+This campaign is designed according to the Hrothgar Heavenlight's scenario, its difficulty increases, similar to the vanilla DLC Heavy Metal.
 However, it's more difficult than that DLC.
 3) The Big Deal.
 The entire add-on was originally built around this campaign. **Its difficulty is a**